C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 So long story short:

-**Always store the local source and the corresponding executables in the same location**
+**Always store the local source and the corresponding executables in the same location!**